 You might have heard of the rule of thirds before, because it’s one of the very first things that you learn as a photographer.
 In fact, it’s so useful that your iPhone has the ability to show you the rule of thirds as you’re shooting!

-If you go to Settings > Photos & Camera, then scroll down and turn on the Grid option, you’ll now see the rule of thirds grid in the camera app.
+If you go to Settings > Camera, then turn on the Grid option, you’ll see the rule of thirds grid in the camera app.

 The rule of thirds simply says that if you divide the screen into equal thirds both vertically and horizontally, you should place your main subject at one of the four points where the lines intersect.